AzonInc/Doorman/README.md

 In case you want an enclosure you can print your own one.\
 Just use the STL files provided [here](https://github.com/AzonInc/Doorman/tree/master/enclosure) and you'll be good to go.\
 <img src=".github/images/enclosure.png" alt="Doorman S3" height="275">

-## 🚀 Getting started

-When you power on your Doorman-S3 for the first time it opens an Access Point called "Doorman-S3 Setup".
-The AP Password is "open-sesame".
-You can setup your WiFi credentials there or also via Improv Serial + Improv Bluetooth.

-Thanks to mDNS Support Homeassistant will find your Doorman out of the box.
-After adding your Doorman to Homeassistant you need to enable the Last Bus Command Sensor to capture the Bus commands of your intercom.

-When you obtained all neccessary commands you can adopt the device in your ESPHome Dashboard and flash the `stock.example.yaml` firmware with adjusted command values.

-That's basically everything you need to do.
-Happy automating!

 ## ⚠️ Disclaimer